MichelaBorile/PCTO2024/README.md

 The mini-game involves a dot-to-dot game where the patient must connect dots on the screen using their hands.
 This activity is designed to engage the patient and aid in their rehabilitation process.

 ## Technology
-The hand recognition feature in the game is implemented using the hand pose of the p5.js library.
+The hand recognition feature in the game is implemented using the machine learning hand pose of the p5.js library.
 This allows for an interactive and engaging user experience.

 ## Installation
 The only requirement for running this game is the p5.js library, which can be downloaded from the internet.